bhamman/100-days-of-code/log.md

 **Today's Progress**: Started 100 days of code and deliberate practice!

-**Thoughts:** I started the Javascript and noticed it is very similar to c++.
+**Thoughts:** I started the Javascript section of FCC and noticed Javascript is very similar to C++.
 I completed variables, strings, arrays, and started functions.
 I started working on the HTML5 and CSS portion of FCC.
 Going through all the tags and elements was a good review for the final that is coming up in my web design class.
 One thing I learned was that one element can have more than one class.
 I also liked the way they explained padding and margins, it was clear and easier to understand.
-I comML5 and CSS portion of FCC.
+I completed the HTML5 and CSS portion of FCC.

 **Link to work:** [Calculator App](http://www.example.com)